onofflink/documentation/pages/mydoc/mydoc_commenting_on_files.md

 parameters from the Simulink-based simulation platform mentioned earlier.
 Both CopterSim and 3DDisplay must run on a computer with Windows OS (Win7 or higher, x64).
-They are connected with the Pixhawk autopilot through a USB cable, thereby establishing a closed-loop control system for HIL simulations.
+They are connected with the Pixhawk autopilot through a USB cable, thereby establishing a closed-loop control system for HIL simulations.imulation model of CopterSim is obtained by importing parameters from the Simulink-based simulation pl

 ![](https://rflysim.com/en/_images/Quan-ch3-Fig3.2.jpg)